 LinkedIn is a great channel to do BtoB market research.

-You target people you think will be your future customers, talk about the problem you are trying to solve and try to discuss with them over a phone call to validate the need and improve your idea.
+You target people you think will be your future customers, talk about the problem you are trying to solve and try to have a conversation ewith them over a phone call to highlight a need and improve your idea.

 I won’t go into detail about this type of strategy, which is in the minority.